andrew-zatserkovny/github_prs/README.md

 ## Using the application

 The application is started by running `docker-compose up`.
-After starting the project you shoulld be able to access these API endpoints:
+After starting the project you should be able to access these API endpoints:

 * http://localhost:8004/top (Top three most changed files in the current repo)
 * http://localhost:8004/stats (Min, Max, Avg durations calculated as time from creating a PR to merging it)